d4v3y0rk/peerflix-alpine/README.md

 # peerflix-alpine
 Run [peerflix](https://www.npmjs.com/package/peerflix) and [openvpn](https://openvpn.net/) inside a docker container with a [localtunnel](https://www.npmjs.com/package/localtunnel) to connect to.

+This is setup to use the useast restrictive openvpn profile from [privateinternetaccess.com](http://privateinternetaccess.com).
+It connects over TCP port 443.
+It should work on public "free" wifi access points as they generally do not restrict https traffic.

 ## tl;dr
 Add a file called `login.conf` with your privateinternetaccess.com username and password in it like so
 ```